sorbet/sorbet/docs/JRuby.md

 development team however this document services as a getting started guide for those who wish to trot on a unsupported path.

+> Any bug reports that only reproduce on JRuby are likely to not get fixed
+> or potentially even closed.

-### Performance
+## Performance

 TBD

-### Gotchas
+## Gotchas

-#### RBI for Java Code
+### RBI for Java Code

-The `srb` tool can auto-generate RBI files for your gems however it cannot do so for your Java code :(
+The `srb` tool can auto-generate RBI files for your gems however it cannot do so for your Java code.

 > The technical reason is because the Java code is never officially `required`
 > so that it never ends up being triggered through TracePoint

-To move past the woes of the type-checker, I have found the following hand curated pattern for Java RBI files good:
+To move past the woes of the type-checker, the following hand curated pattern for Java RBI files has worked well:

 ```
 tree ./sorbet